California Safe Cosmetics Online Reporting FAQ

 - Click through the submission, making the desired changes to each screen.
-NOTE: Hitting the "Continue" button at the bottom of each page saves the data on that page.
-Any changes made to a page will overwrite existing data when you hit "Continue".
+NOTE: Hitting the "Next" button at the bottom of each page saves the data on that page.
+Any changes made to a page will overwrite existing data when you hit "Next".

 Yes, you can remove a chemical ingredient from a product IF that product has been reformulated and no longer contains the chemical in question.
 Follow the instructions provided for editing a submission (see above).
-Use the "Remove" button instead of the "Edit" button and follow the prompt to enter the date the ingredient was removed from the product, and hit "Remove Ingredient" to make this change.
+Use the "Remove" button instead of the "Edit" button to make this change.